quangvantiepp/learn_frontend/english-opic/movie.md

 ### What kinds of movies do you like to watch? why do you like those types of movies?

 I like to watch blockbusters and Science fiction movies.
-Those are famous movies that many people go to see.
+They are famous movies that many people go to see.

 I like Blockbuster movies Because they often have lots of action, special effects, and big stars.
 They are exciting and fun to watch because they have amazing scenes.